nicholaswilde/turing-pi-cluster/README.md

      These commands can be consolidated into one `ansible-galaxy install` command once Ansible 2.10 is released.

-  3. Copy the `example.hosts.ini` inventory file to `hosts.ini`.
-Make sure it has the `master` and `node`s configured correctly.
+  3. Copy the `example.invenotry.yml` inventory file to `inventory.ymle`.
+Make sure it has the `main` and `node`s configured correctly.
   4. Edit the `ingress_server_ip` and `load_balancer_server_ip` in `group_vars/all.yml` and set them each to an IP address of one of the nodes.
 (Change any other variables in that file as necessary.)
   5. Run the playbook:

      ```
-     ansible-playbook main.yml
+     ansible-playbook site.yml
      ```

 Once that's done, there will be variety of applications running on your cluster, for example: